Skip to content

 4. New Sugar Tax System Comes Into Effect

 A revised excise tax system now links drink prices directly to sugar and sweetener content rather than product category.
-This means beverages with higher sugar levels will be taxed more heavily, potentially changing prices across supermarkets, cafés, and restaurants as brands reformulate products.
+This means beverages with higher sugar levels will be taxed more heavily, potentially changing prices across supermarkets, cafés, and restaurants as brands reformulate their products.

 5. Single-Use Plastic Ban Enters Its Final Phase